varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-polymer.md

 #### Lists

-Finally, let's say we have a [list](https://deepstream.io/tutorials/lists.html) of records that are related to each other and would like to loop over them.
-This can be done by using a `ds-list` element - which can allow you to loop over each list entry.
+Finally, let's say you have a [list](https://deepstream.io/tutorials/lists.html) of records that are related to each other and would like to loop over them.
+This can be achieved by using a `ds-list` element - which can allow you to loop over each list entry.
 The attributes used are the same as `ds-record`, except the record names are exposed via an Array called entries.

 ```html
 <template>